 CMS Final Rule Creates New Barriers to ACA Marketplace Coverage

-In June, the Centers for Medicare & Medicaid Services (CMS) finalized a sweeping rule that makes it harder for people to enroll in and keep their health insurance through the Affordable Care Act (ACA) Marketplace (in Pennsylvania, our ACA Marketplace is called Pennie).
+In June, the Centers for Medicare & Medicaid Services (CMS) published a sweeping final rule that makes it harder for people to enroll in and keep their health insurance through the Affordable Care Act (ACA) Marketplace.
+In Pennsylvania, our ACA Marketplace is called Pennie.
 CMS estimates that as many as 1.8 million people will lose coverage nationwide in 2026 because of these changes.
-In Pennsylvania, around 45,000 fewer people will be able to enroll in Pennie due to these changes, according to Pennsylvania Insurance Commissioner Michael Humphries.
+According to PA Insurance Commissioner Michael Humphreys, around 45,000 fewer Pennsylvanians will be able to enroll in Pennie due to these changes.
+The CMS final rule takes effect on August 25, 2025.

 Immediate Impact: DACA Recipients Lose Coverage

-Eliminating Year-Round Enrollment
+Eliminating Year-Round Enrollment for Low-Income Families

 More Paperwork & Red Tape Create Barriers to Coverage